aws-samples/cloudfront-secure-media/README.md

 6. *Deploy to Lambda@Edge*

-Now that we have pushed the function to check the JWT Token to the cloud, you have to deploy it to your distribution, that has been created at step 5.
+Now that we have pushed the function to check the JWT Token to the cloud, you have to deploy it to your distribution, which has been created at step 5.

 *a.
 Go to the* *CloudFront console* (https://console.aws.amazon.com/cloudfront/)*, and get the distribution ARN created at step 5*